Conference USA: 2020s realignment

 This was followed by the Sun Belt Conference adding beach volleyball for the 2023 season (2022–23 school year), taking with it the three full SBC members that had previously housed that sport in CUSA: Coastal Carolina, Georgia State, and Louisiana–Monroe.
 Southern Miss also left CUSA beach volleyball as part of its full-time move to the SBC.
 CUSA would add three new beach volleyball members for that season; Jacksonville State joined CUSA for beach volleyball in advance of full membership that July, Tulane became an associate member, and full member UTEP added a new beach volleyball program.
 Tarleton announced on April 24, 2023, that it would join CUSA as an associate member for the school's first season of varsity beach volleyball in 2024; CUSA confirmed this on May 11, adding that Missouri State and TCU would also join in beach volleyball for the 2024 season, and that Florida Atlantic and UAB would remain in CUSA beach volleyball after otherwise departing for The American.

 On May 10, 2023, CUSA announced that it would add bowling, a women-only sport in the NCAA, effective in 2023–24.
 The Southland Bowling League, a single-sport conference established by the Southland Conference, was merged into CUSA.
 The bowling league added Wichita State when it elevated its club team to varsity status in 2024–25.

 The conference unveiled a "brand refresh" on July 1, 2023, the same day that Jacksonville State, Liberty, New Mexico State, and Sam Houston joined.
 The former abbreviation of "C-USA" was retired in favor of "CUSA", and the logo was slightly updated.

 On November 27, 2023, Pete Thamel reported on X that Conference USA was expected to add Delaware as a new member for the 2025–26 season.
-On Tuesday, November 28, 2023, both CUSA and Delaware announced on their websites and social the official move to make Delaware the eleventh all-sports member of the conference.
+Both CUSA and Delaware announced on their websites and social media on November 28, 2023, the official move to make Delaware the eleventh all-sports member of the conference.
 Six months later, on May 10, 2024, both CUSA and Missouri State University jointly announced on their respective websites that Missouri State would also join the league for the 2025–26 season, bringing league membership up to 12.
 The 12-member lineup will last only one year, as UTEP, the longest-tenured current member, will leave for the Mountain West Conference in 2026.